tibjs/commons/sandbox/README.md

 node .
 ```

-Your project is now ready against the LoopBack 4 source code.
+Your project is now ready against the Tib 4 source code.